Frozensun47/Street-View-Annotator/README.md

   - Add colour for the polygon segmentation for aerial/street view.

 ### Street-View
-  - Add polygon segmentation from the markers.(currently only markers are drawn , polygon segmentation map is also required)
   - add the code to save the current view image, panorma image , with whole segmentation.
   - handle deletion of markers and polygons.(make a undo button)
   - Check calculation of distance from depth.(from experiments)